serene-solidarity/emblems/README.md

 ![Queen Victoria II Statue](https://whoacanada.files.wordpress.com/2011/05/victoriapark3.jpg)

-The cannon placed in front of the lion is reminiscent of a merchentile slave ship's cannons!
+The cannon placed in front of the lion is reminiscent of a mercantile slave ship's cannons!
 This cannon is pointed at the face of drivers coming upto the bend to "warn" them of their inferior position and to submit to their master - the crown of England.

 Prior to the British Empire's conquest of Canada the city of Kitchener was called Berlin.
 It hosted the erstwhile German Empire's emblems with the bust of Kaiser Wilhelm I displayed in what is now called Victoria Park as shown in the picture below.